datarefuge/datarescue-dc/index.md

 #### Saturday, February 18th: 12pm to 6pm

-Saturday's sessions will include a teach-in featuring Georgetown professors, a Guide training for Sunday's team leaders (1:30-4 pm), a round table on open data literacy, and a light reception featuring artists from the DC community.
-Please check back for a full schedule for Saturday, coming soon.
+Saturday's sessions will include a teach-in featuring Georgetown professors (12-1:30 pm), a Guide training for Sunday's team leaders (1:30-4 pm), and a roundtable on open data literacy (4:45-5:30 pm).
+Please check back for more details on the teach-in and roundtable, coming soon.

 #### Sunday, February 19th: 10am to 5pm

-Sunday's sessions will include a creative coding and archive-a-thon, followed by a reception.
-Please bring a fully charged laptop and a charger, snacks, and yourself!
+Sunday's sessions will include a creative coding and archive-a-thon.
+Please bring a fully charged laptop and a charger, snacks/drinks, and yourself!
+We're working on getting food donations and will post here with any updates.

 ## Get Involved